SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/migrate-from-classic-workflows-to-power-automate-flows.md

 - [Parallel approvals](/power-automate/parallel-modern-approvals)

-SharePoint approvals such as [page approvals](https://docs.microsoft.com/sharepoint/dev/business-apps/power-automate/guidance/customize-page-approvals), [document approvals](https://docs.microsoft.com/sharepoint/dev/business-apps/power-automate/guidance/require-doc-approval), and [hub association approvals](https://support.microsoft.com/office/set-up-your-sharepoint-hub-site-e2daed64-658c-4462-aeaf-7d1a92eba098#bkmk_managesiteassociationapprovals) are all integrated and powered by Power Automate flows, providing users the flexibility to customize the business process for each of the approval scenarios.
+SharePoint approvals such as [page approvals](customize-page-approvals.md), [document approvals][Require approval of documents in SharePoint using Power Automate](require-doc-approval.md), and [hub association approvals](https://support.microsoft.com/office/set-up-your-sharepoint-hub-site-e2daed64-658c-4462-aeaf-7d1a92eba098#bkmk_managesiteassociationapprovals) are all integrated and powered by Power Automate flows, providing users the flexibility to customize the business process for each of the approval scenarios.

 ## Authoring classic workflows and flows